Trustpilot

 The main volunteer project lasts from 3 – 12 weeks.
 There is a lot of training and familiarisation required to bring volunteers fully up to speed with the research and study techniques.
 We would really encourage staying for as long as you can so gain full immersion into the project.

 It can be tricky to take a long amount of time away from jobs and responsibilities.
-To enable passionate people to still be able to work with elephants, we offer a one week elephant experience.
+To enable passionate people to still be able to work with elephants, we offer a one or two week elephant experience.
 This is a condensed version of the main volunteer project, with a reduced emphasis on research and greater emphasis on care.

 The accommodation and all other arrangements are the same as for the main elephant volunteer program.